 A really awesome window treatment can transform any room.
 One of the most important components of your window treatment is the drapery hardware responsible for hanging, displaying or drawing the curtains or fabric.
-Our guide to drapery hardware, curtain rods and traverse rods will help you choose the right drapery rod for your window treatment.
+Our guide to Kirsch drapery hardware, curtain rods and traverse rods will help you choose the right rod style for your window treatment.

 Over the past decade, we have been asked a lot of questions about curtain rods and traverse rods!

 We know that sometimes, the drapery hardware industry can seem confusing.
 Especially when you have to make choices like clearance, return, mount and drapery draw.
 Not to mention all of the other little pieces of information you need to determine before your order a curtain rod or traverse rod.